Charles B. DeBellevue: May 10, 1972, MiG Kill 1

 Ritchie and DeBellevue's assignment on May 10, 1972, the first major day of air combat in Operation Linebacker, was as element leader (Oyster 03) of one of two flights of the F-4D MiGCap for the morning strike force.
-Oyster flight had three of its Phantoms equipped with Combat Tree IFF interrogators, and two days previously its flight lead, Major Robert Lodge, and his WSO Captain Roger Locher had scored their third MiG kill to lead all USAF crews then flying in Southeast Asia.
+Oyster flight had three of its Phantoms equipped with Combat Tree IFF interrogators and two days previously its flight lead, Major Robert Lodge and his WSO Captain Roger Locher had scored their second MiG kill to lead all USAF crews then flying in Southeast Asia.

-At 0942, forewarned 19 minutes earlier by the EC-121 "Disco" over Laos and then by "Red Crown", the U.S. Navy radar picket ship USS Chicago, Oyster flight engaged an equal number of MiG-21s head-on, scattering them.
+At 09:42, forewarned 19 minutes earlier by the EC-121 "Disco" over Laos and then by "Red Crown", the U.S. Navy radar picket ship USS Chicago, Oyster flight engaged an equal number of MiG-21s head-on, scattering them.
 Oyster flight shot down three and nearly got the fourth, but fell victim to a MiG tactic dubbed "Kuban tactics" after those of the Soviet World War II ace Pokryshkin, in which a GCI-controlled flight of MiG-19s trailed so that they could be steered behind the American fighters maneuvering to attack the MiG-21s.
 The F-4 flown by Lodge and Locher was shot down.
-Major Lodge was killed, Capt.
-Locher ejected and was rescued three weeks later.
+Lodge was killed while Locher ejected and was rescued three weeks later.
 Almost simultaneously Ritchie and DeBellevue rolled into a firing position behind the remaining MiG-21 of the original four with a radar lock, launched two AIM-7 Sparrow missiles and scored a kill with the second.